 The ash tree stands strong, beautiful and true with a straight trunk that can grow up to 40 metres and live for up to 300 years.
 It has a light grey trunk that is smooth when the tree is young, but as it ages, the bark becomes crusty, with dense, deep cracks.
 The ash leaf is made up of multiple lancet-shaped leaflets with serrated margins.

 The tree’s natural beauty and characteristic hardness are preserved in Dinesen Ash, each plank capturing its life and lines in an almost graphic expression.
 The decorative structure is visible in the annual rings, their colour shade varying with every season.
 The result is planks with a personal expression and a dynamic interplay of beautiful and contrasting light and dark tones.
-Over time, ash is at risk of the disease ash dieback.
 Our commitment to passion and respect for nature is the motivation behind Dinesen Ash, which utilises ash trees that are destined for felling

 Because we follow the tree so closely during its life in the forest, we are committed to continuing to take good care of it, even after it leaves its natural habitat.
 It is our responsibility to give the trees we select and fell a long life as Dinesen floors or as part of other meaningful solutions.
 Whatever purpose the tree serves after its time in the forest, Dinesen treats it with respect throughout its lifespan.

 A Dinesen floor is a natural product – grown in the forest and supplied by the trees.
 It is a unique piece of nature that will last as long as the tree’s life in the forest, if it is treated with respect.
 This means a Dinesen floor can last for centuries.